NJIT-WIS/project-2-tier-1-company/content/resources.md

 layout: "resources"
 draft: false
 ---
+# On the fence on mywebclass.org?
+Here are some resources that we provide to all users!

 ### Learning Resources
 - Classes and tutorials related to web development
 - Instruction on HTML, CSS, JavaScript, web development frameworks, and web design